Wat Arun: History

 (Translation): Let me add here that Wat Chaeng, the most beautiful temple in Bangkok, is not located in the palace grounds but stands majestically on the right bank of the river.
 The spire of the pagoda, which is over 200 feet in height, is the first sign to travelers sailing upstream from the mouth of the river that they have arrived in the capital.

 — Henri MOUHOT (1826–61), Voyage dans les royaumes de Siam, de Cambodge, de Laos, 1868.

+The prang was photographed from the land in the 1860s.
+Joachim K. Bautze attributes one such print, measuring 27.9 by 23.7 cm and reproduced as a wood engraving in 1878, to August Sachtler rather than to John Thomson, on the ground that Thomson's photographs taken in Siam do not exceed about 24.5 by 19 cm; the Royal Collection Trust, which holds the print, ascribes it to neither.

 View of Wat Arun and Royal Barge Procession for Royal Kathin Ceremony (1967), reign of King Rama IX.

 In 1871, Frank Vincent Jr., an American businessman, explorer, and art collector, observed the Wat Chaeng (now Wat Arun) pagoda during his travels in Siam:

 The Wat Cheng pagoda is bell-shaped, with a lofty tapering steeple—a prachadi, sacred spire; the whole probably two hundred and fifty feet in height.
-It is built of brick, and plastered on the outside, which is wrought into a grotesque and fantastic mosaic with Chinese cups, plates, and dishes of all sizes and colours, broken and whole, so set in the plaster as to form figures of elephants, monkeys, demons, and griffins, flowers, fruits, vines, and arabesques.
+It is built of brick and plastered on the outside, which is wrought into a grotesque and fantastic mosaic with Chinese cups, plates, and dishes of all sizes and colours, broken and whole, so set in the plaster as to form figures of elephants, monkeys, demons, and griffins, flowers, fruits, vines, and arabesques.
 In large niches upon the sides, at nearly half the distance to its top, are images of Buddha riding on three elephants.
 The grounds of Wat Cheng, some twenty acres in extent, embrace—besides the priests’ dwellings, temples, preaching-room, library, and halls—beautiful flower and fruit gardens, ponds, grottoes, belvederes, and stone statues (brought from China) of sages, giants, warriors, griffins, nondescripts, &c.